-The focus of this article will be not only how leaks can negatively impact the system but also how leaks can affect the environment and quite possibly the wellbeing of the personnel that have to work around them.
+The focus of this article will be on how leaks can negatively impact the system, as well as how leaks can affect the environment and the well-being of the working personnel.

 Air Leaks: Negative Impacts on Process Control